zeraton-de/cockpit-docs/guide/basics/configuration.md

 **Default:** `[]`

 ::: tip
-Users of older Cockpit versions which were upgraded can either remove `modules/Regions` or disable it here when wanting to get rid of the deprectaed [Region type](/guide/basics/concepts.md#regions).
+Users of older Cockpit versions which were upgraded can either remove `modules/Regions` or disable it here when wanting to get rid of the deprecated [Region type](/guide/basics/concepts.md#regions).
 :::